fuzehq/documentation/pages/walkthroughs/payments.md

 ### **Create a Payin Quote(Optional)**

-In scenarios where you want to request a quote for an exact amount you can use this API.
-For example you want to receive 100USD from the customer and the customer will be paying in USDt then we'll return the exact amount in USDt customer needs to deposit so that you receive 100USD.
-The quote will have an expiry time after which the quote will be updated to reflect the latest rates, if the customer pays after the quote has expired then the transaction will go through but the final amount received by you might be different in case the conversion rate has changed.
+You can use this API in scenarios where you want to request a quote for an exact amount.
+For example, you want to receive 100 USD from the customer and the customer will be paying in USDC, then we'll return the exact amount in USDC customer needs to deposit so that you receive 100 USD.
+The quote will have an expiry time after which the quote will be updated to reflect the latest rates.
+If the customer pays after the quote has expired then the transaction will go through but the final amount received by you might be different, in case the conversion rate has changed.

 The response of the transaction will be `OPEN` - indicating the the request have been received successfully.
 You will also receive a `id` and a wallet address